Jump to recipe →

 5. Make the gravy: Remove the cooked pork roast and veggies from the Instant Pot, leaving just the liquid in the pot.
 Whisk the cornstarch and water in a small bowl, then whisk the mixture into the hot liquid inside the Instant Pot.
 Keep whisking until thick.

-6. Enjoy!: Slice the pork roast and divide it between plates, along with a mix of veggies and potatoes.
+6. Enjoy!: Slice the pork roast or shred the pork to create pulled pork.
+Then, divide it between plates, along with a mix of veggies and potatoes.
 Top the whole meal with gravy and enjoy!

 How to Store Instant Pot Pork Roast